Native son of Oklahoma, Robert Kimball

 Emeritus Executive Director of

-Arkansas Time After Time (ATAT) and has as a member of the
+Arkansas Time After Time (ATAT) and a member of the

 Steering Committee of the